raza-altaf/stopwatch/README.md

 - Click the "Start" button to begin the stopwatch.
 - Click the "Stop" button to pause the stopwatch.
 - Click the "Reset" button to reset the stopwatch to zero.

+## Contribution

+Contributions are welcome!
+If you find a bug or have an idea for an improvement, feel free to open an issue or submit a pull request.